 Quinoa can be soaked for the same amount of time as lentils, in simply plain water.

 Grind the idli batter, using water as needed, into a smooth consistency batter.
 First, grind lentils using just enough water to grind.
-Transfer the lentils batter into a bowl.
+Transfer the lentil batter to a bowl.

 Now, add quinoa to the blender, and using water as needed grind it into a smooth batter.
-Transfer the quinoa batter along with lentils batter.
+Transfer the quinoa batter along with the lentil batter.

 Mix lentils and quinoa batter thoroughly.